 - Wide choice of places to eat

 - Blend of architectural styles

-Why it’s awesome: Upper Penang Road, located in Georgetown, is the epicentre of Penang’s night scene.
+Why it’s awesome: Upper Penang Road, located in George Town, is the epicentre of Penang’s nightlife scene.
 During the day there are many shops to browse in and the street also hosts the monthly Little Penang Street Market.
 Held on the last Sunday of each month, stalls offer everything from crafts and clothing to souvenirs and food, and there is often live entertainment to add to the carnival-like air.

 Heritage buildings are interspersed with more modern buildings.
 At night time the street attracts many revellers, including both locals and tourists.
 There are plenty of places to enjoy dinner before starting your night out on the tiles, with street food stalls aplenty and sit-down restaurants.
 Bars and nightclubs keep people happy until the wee small hours.

 What to do there: Walk along the historic street in the daytime to see the different architectural styles and peer into the shops and boutiques.
 Enjoy a romantic meal in the Three Sixty Revolving Restaurant, savouring delicious cuisine as you soak up the panoramic views, or feast on street food, visit another high-class eatery, and discover many local specialities.